 There are literally hundreds of psychological therapies employed today.
 Dr. Minter believes that the most effective therapies are chosen based on several factors, including the scientific support for the therapy, the presenting issues of the client, the personal characteristics of the client, and how the client wishes to work.
 He is collaborative in his approach.

 Goals for change and growth are important, so Dr. Minter spends time with each client learning what they desire out of their time in therapy.
 Then, drawing from several different perspectives, he is able to tailor interventions to best fit client needs.
-For those interested in the specifics, Dr. Minter's approach is known as "integrative" utilizing cognitive/behavioral approaches with strong psychodynamic elements and sensorimotor interventions.
+For those interested in the specifics, Dr. Minter's approach is integrative, with some specific emphasis on sensorimotor and hypnotherapeutic elicitation perspectives.
 He regularly seeks feedback from clients concerning their experience of therapy and makes adjustments to maximize effectiveness.